Kygandao/whiteboard/README.md

 The idea for this project was presented by MintBean.io, but the specifics were left to the developer.

-I decided to do a dry erase/whiteboard style project allowing the user to freehand drawings on their screen using their mouse.
+I decided to do a Front-End dry erase/whiteboard style project allowing the user to freehand drawings on their screen using their mouse.
 The user will be allowed to choose four colors to use for thier drawings by clicking on the markers shown on screen.
 The eraser will allow the user to erase parts of their drawing while the 'clear' button will reset the entire whiteboard to blank.
 Although the application is simple in nature, the functionality is dependable and useable.

 ## Technology
-This application
+This application is developed using [ReactJS](https://reactjs.org/) The CSS framework used for this application is [Tailwind CSS](https://tailwindcss.com/) Deployment set up with [Netlify](https://www.netlify.com/?utm_source=google&utm_medium=paid_search&utm_campaign=12755510784&adgroup=118788138897&utm_term=netlify&utm_content=kwd-371509120223&creative=516906172749&device=c&matchtype=e&location=9061081&gclid=Cj0KCQiAhf2MBhDNARIsAKXU5GTU6dMqEhVAV0vi4oqNcs374q13WUG1KZYE1nojM7fyLE6lXOB5ckAaApV3EALw_wcB)

 ## Future Updates
 With this projected completed in a few short days as part of a week long hackathon, there are plenty of things I wish to update for the future.